Current Cases

 Bosentan is a dual endothelin receptor antagonist that Actelion sells as a treatment for pulmonary artery hypertension (“PAH”) under the brand name “Tracleer.”
 PAH is a relatively rare, but chronic, and potentially fatal disorder in which elevated blood pressure in the arteries of the lungs causes the heart to work harder than normal.
 It affects between 10,000 and 20,000 people in the U.S. — most of them women.
 It is estimated that on average PAH patients pay $103,464 and $196,560 per year for Tracleer.
 As a result, Tracleer is a highly profitable drug (billions in sales) for Actelion.

-Plaintiffs allege that despite the expiration of Actelion’s regulatory and patent exclusivity over the use of bosentan to treat PAH, which expired on November 20, 2008 and November 20, 2015, respectively, no generic manufacturer was able to bring a generic bosentan to market for years.
+Plaintiff alleges that despite the expiration of Actelion’s regulatory and patent exclusivity over the use of bosentan to treat PAH, which expired on November 20, 2008 and November 20, 2015, respectively, no generic manufacturer was able to bring a generic bosentan to market for years.

-Specifically, Plaintiffs allege, Actelion blocked would-be generic bosentan manufacturers from obtaining samples of Tracleer, which is a required part of testing in order to obtain FDA approval of a generic drug application, including, admittedly, forbidding its distributors from selling Tracleer to those generic manufacturers and refusing to sell Tracleer directly to the manufacturers as well.
+Specifically, Plaintiff alleges, Actelion blocked would-be generic bosentan manufacturers from obtaining samples of Tracleer, which is a required part of testing in order to obtain FDA approval of a generic drug application, including, admittedly, forbidding its distributors from selling Tracleer to those generic manufacturers and refusing to sell Tracleer directly to the manufacturers as well.
 By doing both, Actelion effectively blocked every path generic manufacturers had to obtain samples of Tracleer.

 Furthermore, when generic manufacturers attempted to get samples of Tracleer directly from Actelion, Actelion cited consumer safety protocols imposed by FDA as the reason it refused to sell Tracleer samples to generic manufacturers (and the reason it prevented its distributors from selling them as well), despite the FDA and Congress specifically dictating that such safety protocols could not be used to delay generic competition.

-Plaintiffs allege that Actelion’s anticompetitive scheme has been 100% effective.
+Plaintiff alleges that Actelion’s anticompetitive scheme has been 100% effective.

 Case name: Baltimore v.
 Actelion Pharmaceuticals LTD, Case No. 1:18-cv-03560-GLR, U.S. District Court, District of Maryland